Click Here To Download

 F8 Turns network on / off.

 The graphics of the emulator can use the native GPU of the computer.
 This makes the rendering in the emulator very fast.
-To enable this, add the GPU Emulation property to the device configuration and set it to true.
+To enable this, add the

 Android devices do not have to have hardware button.
-If you want to create such an AVD, add the Hardware Back/Home keys property to the device configuration and set it to false.
+If you want to create such an AVD, add the

-To define an Android Virtual Device (ADV) open the AVD Manager dialog via WindowsAVD Manager and press New button.
+To define an Android Virtual Device (ADV) open the AVD Manager dialog via → and press button.

 Enter the values similar to the following screenshot.

 Select the Enabled for Snapshots box.
 This will make the second start of the virtual device much faster.
-Afterwards press the Create AVD button.
+Afterwards press the button.
 This will create the AVD configuration and display it under the Virtual devices.

 After some time your AVD starts.
 Do not interrupt this startup process, as this might corrupt the AVD.